Release of Information

-PURPOSE: To comply with the Federal Educational Rights and Privacy Act (FERPA), and to delineate Graceland's policy for disclosure of, and access to, educational records.
+PURPOSE: To comply with the Federal Educational Rights and Privacy Act (FERPA), and to delineate Graceland University's (Graceland) policy for disclosure of, and access to, educational records.

-Education records: any record (in handwriting, print, film, tapes, video, or other medium) maintained by Graceland or an agent of the University, which is directly related to a student, except the following:
+Education records: any record (in handwriting, print, film, tapes, video, or other medium) maintained by Graceland or an agent of Graceland, which is directly related to a student, except the following:

-- A personal record in any form (including paper, electronic mail, and voice mail forms) kept by a staff member if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other person except a temporary substitute for the maker of the record;
+- A personal record in any form (including paper, electronic mail, and voice mail forms) kept by a non-faculty staff member if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other person except a temporary substitute or permanent replacement for the maker of the record;

-- An employment record of an individual whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the individual's employment;
+- An employment record of a student whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the student's employment;

 - Records maintained by Health Services if the records are used only for treatment of a student and made available only to those persons providing the treatment;